When I review applications from students in our Certified Content Marketer training program, I get to read some great content.

 Do you know how to write a damn good headline?

 How about insightful, persuasive content that delivers on your headline’s promise?
-Then you’re a match for our Content Marketer Certification program!
+Then you might be a match for our Content Marketer Certification program!

 It’s a powerful tool that helps you position your business for greater success.
 And if you earn a Certified Content Marketer badge to display on your website, prospective clients see that you have the training they’re looking for … and they’ll feel more confident hiring you.

-Enrollment is closed at the moment, but we’ll be reopening for a limited-time soon to let in a small group of new students.
+Enrollment is closed at the moment, but we’ll be reopening for a limited-time at the beginning of 2020 to let in a small group of new students.
 Add your email address to the waitlist below to be the first to hear about how you can join us.